vstadnytskyi/caproto-sandbox/docs/source/example_simple_daq.rst

 - dt - update frequency in seconds
 - LIST - combined PV that transmits all data acquired during last data acquisition

+The GUI code uses wxPython in combination with PyEpics.
+The GUI code is heavily utilizing wxPython BoxSizers to make the code modular and hierarchical.

+The client code is a simple example of line based communications.
+This example can be incorporate into a higher level IOCs that can talk to the lower level IOCs without GUI interface.

 Driver
 ==================